Hamza417/Felicity/README.md

 20 Aug 2025: The UI components are almost done, I have also almost finished main design of the app.

+31 Aug 2025: Testing and fixes have reduced the crashes down to less than 1% and the coupling between UI components is incredibly good and smooth.
+I have also tested 192KHz audio and it works by default in supported devices.
+I noticed it showed `ENCODING_PCM_16BIT`, I am not sure why yet.

 ## Screenshots

 Last Updated: 20 Aug 2025